3) SNJ AT HOME - Teambuilding & SEL Sierra Nevada Journeys 3) SNJ AT HOME - Teambuilding & SEL Sierra Nevada Journeys

 During the coronavirus pandemic, many youth may be experiencing stress and anxiety.
 They may feel disconnected from others due to quarantine and schools being closed.
 The need for SEL is rising due to these circumstances.

 Ask your school about SEL programs that they may offer.
-Since 2012, Washoe County School District has been using SEL strategies as a way to increase graduation rates.
+Since 2012, the Washoe County School District has been using SEL strategies as a way to increase graduation rates.

 Through Washoe County School District’s Parent University, you’ll find regularly scheduled SEL courses to help parents engage in SEL practices, such as College and Career Success and Building Resiliency in Children.